taddeseanb/kenya-hub/docs/user/index.md

 The questions in the ODK form are a guideline to provide details (metadata) on your data/information/website/etc. that you would like to add to the LSC hub.
 Proving metadata is essential to avoid ambiguity.

-**Exercise 6:** Go through the ODK form, see if all questions are clear and try to fill in the ODK form for a website or data portal that is an additional for the LSC hub.
+**Exercise 6:** Go through the ODK form, see if all questions are clear and try to fill in the ODK form for a website or data portal that is supplementary to the LSC hub.